coveo/source.coveo.com/_posts/2021-02-23-coveo-headless-plus-svelte.md

 ### Implementing Other Headless Features and Controllers

-There are many more features we could implement here, such as query suggestions (which is built-in the `Searchbox` controller) or more specific ones, such as the [Commerce Cart Recommender](https://docs.coveo.com/en/headless/0.1.0/reference/controllers/cart-recommendations/).
+There are many more features we could implement here, such as query suggestions (which is already integrated in the `Searchbox` controller) or more specific ones, such as the [Commerce Cart Recommender](https://docs.coveo.com/en/headless/0.1.0/reference/controllers/cart-recommendations/).
 I would encourage you to explore the [Headless Reference](https://docs.coveo.com/en/headless/0.1.0/reference/) and find the ones that you would like to implement.